 - Associate Professor, Department of Dermatology

 - Emory University School of Medicine

-- Assistant Professor, Center for the Study of Human Health
+- Associate Professor, Center for the Study of Human Health

 - Emory College of Arts and Sciences